datapane/dp-template-social-media-dashboard/README.md

-# Datapane template: Social media analytics
+# Datapane template: Social media dashboard

 This is a Datapane template.